kapoko/scp-action/README.md

       username: ${{ secrets.USERNAME }}
       password: ${{ secrets.PASSWORD }}
       source: dist
-      target: path/to/project # You can use a relative path
+      target: path/to/project # Relative to home of the user, absolute paths also supported
 ```
 After deployment folder `dist` will be at `path/to/project/dist` on the server.